Last updated: May 5, 2026

 How to apply or use it: Call MassOptions and ask for a Home Care assessment through your local Aging Services Access Point.
 Then ask two exact questions: “Is the Consumer Directed Care option available for my case?” and “Can my relative be the paid worker under the current rules?”

-What to gather or know first: Gather proof of age, Massachusetts address, income, and a clear list of the help the senior needs.
+What to gather first: Gather proof of age, Massachusetts address, income, and a clear list of the help the senior needs.
 Also gather the name of the relative you want to hire.
 Be careful: an older state program instruction said the worker could not be a spouse or legally responsible person.
 Because the public CDC rules are not posted as clearly as AFC and PCA rules, ask the ASAP to confirm today’s worker rules and pay rate in writing.

 Family Caregiver Support Program

 Who can get it or use it: It is open to an adult family member or other non-paid caregiver age 18 or older caring for a person age 60 or older, or a person of any age with Alzheimer’s disease or a related dementia.
+The caregiver eligibility page also lists fact sheets in several languages.

 How it helps: It does not pay wages.
 But it can provide care planning, one-on-one help, support groups, training, and respite.
 If Massachusetts has no clean paid path for your family, this is often the fastest real help.